Buying a Reserved Instance is easy. You can use either the AWS Management Console or API tools to complete your purchase.

 - If your needs change, you can modify or exchange reserved instances, or list eligible Standard Reserved Instances for sale on the Reserved Instance Marketplace.

 - You can purchase up to 20 Reserved Instances per Availability Zone each month.
-If you need additional Reserved Instances, complete the form found here.
+If you need additional Reserved Instances, complete this form.

 - Purchases of Reserved Instances are non-refundable.